Where you can go on holiday | Check FCDO updates before you travelFind out more

 However, if you took out insurance pre-pandemic, for a holiday booked pre-pandemic, you should still be covered.
 As always, check your policy documents.

 If you are quarantined while you are away, causing you to miss flights, or have to stay in a hotel longer than expected, talk to your travel company and airline, and check your travel insurance documents carefully to see what you are entitled to.
 Every insurance policy is different, so check your individual policy’s travel delay and curtailment sections.
-Some newer policies that offer Enhanced Covid-19 cover on TravelSupermarket should allow you to claim.
+Some newer policies that offer Enhanced Covid-19 cover should allow you to claim.

 If you have missed an excursion, check for trip disruption cover in your policy’s terms and conditions – some providers cover this in their standard policies.
 For others, it’s an optional add-on.